James-Wachuka/MapReduce/joins/joins.md

 Frequent tasks require reporting that uses data from both these sources; say, for example, we wanted to see the total number of sales and total value for each user but do not want to associate it with an anonymous ID number, but rather with a name.
-This may be valuable when customer service representatives wish to call the most frequent customers—data from the sales records—but want to be able to refer to the person by name and not just a number.
+This may be valuable when customer service representatives wish to call the most frequent customers data from the sales records but want to be able to refer to the person by name and not just a number.
-Time for action – reduce-side join using MultipleInputs
+Time for action  reduce-side join using MultipleInputs

+create  a working directory for this example and transfer the necessary files into the folder :
+`hadoop jar files` `sales.txt and accounts.txt` `reduce.java`
+start hadoop  and change the working directory to the one you created.
+Compile the java file and create its jar `cd\mapreduce_join`
+`javac Reduce.java -cp hadoop-common-2.*.*.jar;hadoop-mapreduce-client-core-2.*.*.jar`
+` jar -cvf Reduce.jar Reduce*class`
+create an input directory in hadoop for this job and put the sales.txt and accounts .txt `hadoop -mkdir /reduce_join`
+`hadoop fs -put sales.txt;accounts.txt /reduce_join`
+run the job.This job will accept two input files and create `hadoop jar Reduce.jar /reduce_join/sales.txt;/reduce_join/accounts.txt join_output` view the output
+`hadoop fs -cat /user/opt/reduce_join/part-r-00000`